Alfresco/docs-alfresco/microsoft-outlook/latest/install/index.md

     msiexec /i AlfrescoOutlookClient_x86_2.10.x.msi HOST=127.0.0.1:8080 AUTH=basic /quiet
     ```

-    for an installation with no interaction, or:
+    for an installation with no interaction.

-    ```bash
-    msiexec /i AlfrescoOutlookClient_x86_2.10.x.msi HOST=127.0.0.1:8080 AUTH=saml /quiet
-    ```

-    for a non-interactive installation with SAML authentication enabled.

     >**Note:** Microsoft Office Primary Interop Assemblies are also installed, if they do not already exist in your version of Microsoft Office.